 The owner of a patent (respectively the assignee) may wish to insert in the license (or assignment) contracts a clause prohibiting the direct or indirect challenge to the validity of the patents granted (respectively assigned) (clause deemed a priori valid by principle C. Cass. com, December 7, 1964).

-Section 4.2.
-Consequence in case of non-compliance with the clause
+Consequence in the event of non-compliance with the clause

 The Court of Cassation indicated that the violation of this obligation should be sanctioned by a dismissal (C. Cass. mix., February 14, 2003, Nos.
 00-19423 and 00-19424).

 Limitation and framework of the contract